bernieleecy/trim-pep-combined-analysis/README.md

 Here, I still use `snake_env`, similar to other workflows.

+Unlike the other workflows in the thesis, this repo also contains images!
+This is one of the few repos that is small enough to be fully uploaded onto Github, even with figures included.

 ## Organisation

 A little bit different, as symlinks are now made to the results folders in the T24, T33A and T33B pep analysis workflows.